-I do ask for a $500 retainer that will cover the cost of spay/neuter when this dog is retired.
+I usually ask for a $500 retainer that will cover the cost of spay/neuter when this dog is retired.

 If the animal becomes unable to breed d/t neglect by the Foster Parent, then a fee will be required from the Foster Parent to cover any certifications that were done up to that point.

 A Foster parent must be willing to work with me to fulfill the contract.
 You must also be within an hours drive and be willing to bring the dog to me, or designated vet clinic, for certifications, breeding, whelping, etc.